jovita23/autodata/README.md

 ### LLM-as-Judge vs. Automatic Metrics

 AutoData uses an LLM judge because BLEU/chrF do not capture idiom correctness, register appropriateness, or semantic accuracy against a rubric.
-The  follows this design.
-Automatic metrics can be added as supplementary signals by uncommenting `sacrebleu` in `requirements_.txt`.
+The PoC follows this design.
+Automatic metrics can be added as supplementary signals by uncommenting `sacrebleu` in `requirements_poc.txt`.

 ### JSON robustness